VanOvermeire/twittersearch/README.md

 If all of this is done, you can run ./setup.sh with the name of your bcuket & from the root of the project.

 This will upload the lambdas and create your stack.
 The Lex bot you have to create yourself.
+You can use the json files in the lex directory if you need guidance.

 ### Possible improvements
 - more tests